 Took a half-day off from work yesterday.
 I’ve been looking for an excuse to come out and play the Navy Course all year as it’s one of few public courses I hadn’t yet played in Orange County.
 It’s located right next to the Los Alamitos Joint Forces Training Base.
 They have two courses here at this facility in Seal Beach (or is it Cypress?): Destroyer and Cruiser.
 Destroyer is a full 18-hole regulation course and Cruiser is more of an executive layout with only 9 holes.

 I came for the Destroyer.

 I walked on as a single and got out pretty quickly.
-Teed off right about noon.
-Played with another twosome and we had a nice relaxed pace.
+I teed off right about noon and played with another twosome.
+We had a nice relaxed 4:30 pace.
 We weren’t pushing the groups ahead too much and the group behind wasn’t pushing at all, so it was an enjoyable round on a nice day.
-The pace was right at 4:30, which is great.

 Overall, Destroyer is an enjoyable course.
 It didn’t blow me away, but it is solid on any level.
 It’s also easy to get on and can be a decent value compared to most OC courses.
 I’ll definitely come back here again someday and I’m sure I’ll hit up the Cruiser course eventually.

 Some pictures from The Navy Golf Course (Destroyer) (7/20/12):

 The last few holes here are right next to the big airstrip…

 On the 17th hole, we had a helicopter doing some training exercises, so he kept circling overhead to give us a little show while on the course.